Insomnia Screening and Treatment

 - Any of these instruments (CESD-R, HADS, PHQ-9, BDI-II) may be acceptable to screen for depression in the medically ill, although the evidence for the utility of the HADS is less strong than for the CES and BDI-II.
 The PHQ has better sensitivity and specificity than the HADS.
 The cutoff score used on any of these instruments should depend on the purpose of screening and resources for follow up [Levenson 2005].

-- For other alcohol- and substance use-related screening tools, see NYSDOH AI: Screening and Ongoing Assessment Guideline.
+- For other alcohol- and substance use-related screening tools, see NYSDOH AI: Substance Use Screening and Risk Assessment in Adults.